Minnesota’s legislative Democrats have struck a deal to raise the wages of the state’s lowest-paid workers.

 Details of the agreement are expected to be released by House and Senate leaders Monday morning, but two sources with knowledge of the deal said Sunday that the minimum wage would rise to $9.50 an hour and future increases would be linked to increases in inflation.

 “I feel really good,” said Deputy Senate Majority Leader Jeff Hayden, a Minneapolis DFLer who had long worked on the minimum wage issue.
 “I think there are going to be a tremendous amount of smiles [Monday.]”

-The agreement will likely end what has been a major source of tension at the Capitol and allow lawmakers be lay claim to giving hundreds of thousands of Minnesotans a wage boost.
-According to the Minnesota Department of Employment and Economic Development, more than 350,000 Minnesota workers held jobs that paid less than $9.50 an hour, many of them in greater Minnesota.
+The agreement will likely end a major source of tension at the Capitol and allow DFL lawmakers to lay claim to giving hundreds of thousands of Minnesotans a wage boost.

-Senate leaders insisted they could not get 34 votes for a $9.50 an hour minimum wage that included so called indexing, which would mean future wage rates would be adjusted upward.
+House Democrats and DFL Gov. Mark Dayton united behind the $9.50-per-hour minimum, but Senate leaders insisted they could not get 34 votes for a $9.50-an-hour minimum wage that also included indexing, which would mean future wage rates would be adjusted upward as prices rose.

-That left House and Senate leaders at an uncomfortable standstill over one of many Democrats top priorities of the session.
+That left House and Senate leaders at an uncomfortable standstill over one of the Democrats’ top priorities.